Adityarajkishan/VideoCaptioning/README.md

 # VideoCaptioning
-This is a project to upload videos and generate the captions
+This is a project to upload videos and generate captions using ML.